Antarctica's 'deflated football' fossil is world's second-biggest egg

-WASHINGTON (REUTERS) - A mysterious 68-million-year-old fossil found on Seymour Island off Antarctica's coast that looked like a deflated football has turned out to be a unique find - the second-largest egg on record and one that may have belonged to a huge marine reptile that lived alongside the dinosaurs.
+WASHINGTON • A mysterious 68-million-year-old fossil found on Seymour Island off Antarctica's coast that looked like a deflated football has turned out to be a unique find - the second-largest egg on record and one that may have belonged to a huge marine reptile that lived alongside the dinosaurs.

-The fossilised egg - measuring 29cm by 20cm - is only slightly smaller than eggs of Madagascar's giant flightless elephant birds that went extinct only in the past several centuries, scientists said on Wednesday (June 17).
+The fossilised egg - measuring 29cm by 20cm - is only slightly smaller than the eggs of Madagascar's giant flightless elephant birds, which went extinct only in the past several centuries, scientists said on Wednesday.

 While birds, crocodilians and many dinosaurs laid hard-shelled eggs, the Antarctic egg had a soft, parchment-like shell.